-Now a new rectangle shape will add to the image, adjust its size to cover the last four digits area.
-You may also need to adjust the color to fully override the area.
+Now a new rectangle shape will add to the image, adjusting its size to cover the last four digits area.
+You may also need to adjust the color to override the area fully.

-Method 3: Pixelate a section in Skitch app
+Method 3: Pixelate an Image in Skitch (Third-party App)

-Step 1: get the Skitch app from its official website here.
+Step 1: Get the Skitch app from its official website or the Mac App Store.
 After installation, open the app.
 On the menu, select File > Open and load the image.
 Alternatively, you can simply drag the image and drop it into the app zone.

 Step 2: Once the image is loaded, click the Pixelate icon on the left panel.